Canonical · Category Definition

 • preserve traceability between existence, policy, state, and reality

-These characteristics define the category regardless of technological implementation.
+These properties define the category independently of implementation.

 6. Relationship to Existing Categories